-The fact that you can read this sentence is proof that one or more teachers had a positive influence on your development.
+The fact that you can read this sentence is proof that one or more teachers may have had a positive influence on your development.
 When thinking back on your formative years, you can likely name a particular educator who made learning fun and memorable and perhaps even inspired your interest in teaching.
 If you want to teach but haven’t investigated the requirements, you’re likely wondering, “What do you need to become a teacher?”
 This guide will help answer that question and point you in the right direction.

-Refine Your Career Goal
+Step 1 - Refine Your Career Goal

 Determine whether you want to teach one subject or multiple.
 Multiple-subject teachers are typically elementary school instructors who work with a single group of students the entire year in a self-contained classroom.
 Many special education teachers instructing students with disabilities also have multi-subject credentials.

 Single-subject teachers, on the other hand, see multiple groups of students and grade levels throughout the year.
 These teachers are the minority in most elementary schools, and typically teach the special-area or elective subjects: art, music, physical education, computer, and library.
 However, in middle and high schools, almost all teachers are single-subject teachers.

 Because requirements vary from state to state, you should check the Department of Education (DOE) website for the state in which you plan to apply for a teaching job.
 This assures that you’ll meet the requirements without taking unnecessary steps.
 You may have to do some navigating to find the information you’re looking for.
 For example, California’s DOE website contains a “Professional Learning” tab and a menu item labeled “Become a Teacher,” but the actual credential requirements are found on the state’s Commission on Teacher Credentialing website.